 The Exposure Risk Index measures internal weaknesses that can make countries more vulnerable to harmful or manipulative external influence.

-Also scored from 0 to 100, it assesses resilience across the same four dimensions:
+Scored from 0 to 100, where the greater the score, the higher the risk exposure is, it assesses vulnerabilities across four dimensions:

-In brief, this index assesses a country’s resilience or vulnerability in response to external influences.
+In brief, this index assesses country’s vulnerability in response to external influences.

 The Strategic Autonomy Index measures how much influence external actors have over a country’s domestic decision-makinh.
 A higher score (0-100) means that national institutions are better insulated from outside pressure.
 A lower score indicates that foreign actors can have a significant influence on policy choices.